 With St. Patrick’s Day right around the corner, it only makes sense for me to start sneaking booze into all things edible and really, who can dispute the deliciousness of beer and chocolate!
 I know a lot of people like to make everything a science-experiment-gone-wrong blinding green color, but there’s just something unsettling about putting a crap tonne of dye into a batch of cookies, or beer for that matter.
 Instead I went a more natural route by putting a crap tonne of beer into brownies, ok it’s not exactly a crap tonne, but once you concentrate the beer every bite of brownie gives you a punch in the face of flavour.

-P is big into beer making and I’m sure our friends will vouch for how talented he is at it.
+Philip is big into beer making and I’m sure our friends will vouch for how talented he is at it.
 The dude knows his beer!
 With all the beer he makes and bread I bake, our house is pretty much filled with yeast at all times.
-For this brownie experiment, it only made sense for me to use one of P’s dark stouts, he makes all of his beer vegan (<3) and it saved me a trip to the liquor store.
-Unless you plan to come knocking on my door looking for freebies of beer, I’d recommend picking up some Young’s Double Chocolate Stout for this recipe, of course you can use any kind of stout you happen to have on hand, l prefer Young’s since it’s vegan (no isinglass, woot!) and you get that extra little bit of chocolate kick.
+For this brownie experiment, it only made sense for me to use one of Philip’s dark stouts; he makes all of his beer vegan (<3) and it saved me a trip to the liquor store.
+Unless you plan to come knocking on my door looking for freebies of beer, I’d recommend picking up some Young’s Double Chocolate Stout for this recipe, of course you can use any kind of stout you happen to have on hand, l prefer Young’s since it’s vegan, no isinglass, woot!) and you get that extra little bit of chocolate kick.
 You won’t need the entire bottle, so make sure it’s something you’re willing to drink, or ya know, make more brownies!

 - 3 tablespoons water